sictweb/bti425-2020/notes/angular-services-intro.md

 #### Can I see this in action?

-Yes, complete the work in this week's non-graded "[hands on](https://bti425.ca/notes/week07-hands-on)" exercise.
+Yes, complete the work in this week's non-graded "[in-class](https://bti425.ca/notes/week07-in-class)" exercise.

 In a later class, we will cover services in more depth.